Here's how to track Santa around the world, thanks to NORAD

 NORAD, which is responsible for protecting the skies over the United States and Canada, activates its Santa tracking system at 6 a.m.
 ET on Christmas Eve.
 People can follow Santa's journey around the world on NORAD's website or they can call the command center at 1-877-HI-NORAD (1-877-446-6723).

-A live operator, or a recording, will give the caller Santa's current whereabouts.
+A live operator, or a recording, will give the caller Santa's current whereabouts, according to a November 30th news release from NORAD.

-This is the 66th year NORAD has been tracking Santa's yuletide journey around the world.
-It started by accident, according to the news release, in 1955 when a local newspaper advertisement informed children they could call Santa directly -- only the contact number was misprinted.
+This is the 67th year that NORAD has tracked Santa's yuletide journey around the world.
+It started by accident, according to NORAD's website, in 1955 when a local newspaper advertisement informed children they could call Santa directly -- only the contact number was misprinted.

-Thus the tradition was started, according to NORAD, and they have carried it on since NORAD was created in 1958.
-Millions of families and children around the world have used the tracking service, according to NORAD.
+Thus the tradition was started, according to NORAD, and they have carried it on for decades since.
+Millions of families and children around the world have used the tracking service to monitor Santa's whereabouts, according to NORAD.